6. Macro Assembly

 ENDMAC

-Note that the above macro contains a call to the macro "ZO" defined in the previous example.
+Note that the above macro contains a call to the macro ZO defined in the previous example.

 6.3.
 Macro Calls